Towards Carbon-Free Electricity: A Flow-Based Framework for Power Grid Carbon Accounting and Decarbonization: Carbon Accounting

-Power grids are interconnected physical infrastructure systems that deliver electricity from generation to end users.
-Each grid has its own topology and consists of specific electric components and transmission lines, through which the electricity is transported.
-The delivery of electricity through a power grid, referred to as \emph{power flow} \cite{giannakis2013monitoring}, connects users and generators and establishes the relationship between electricity consumption and generation as well as resulting carbon emissions.
-Moreover, electric power flow is not arbitrary but follows physical laws known as \emph{power flow equations or Kirchhoff's laws} \cite{grainger1999power}.
-Therefore, it is important for carbon accounting to reflect the physical power system operation and underlying power flows.
-Similar to the electricity market, there can be a spectrum of carbon accounting schemes for different purposes and different timescales, which sufficiently and adaptively match the physical aspects of power system operation.
+\begin{principle} \textbf{\emph{Carbon accounting should sufficiently align with the physical power system operation.}} \end{principle} Power grids are physical engineered systems with specific network topology and electric components.
+The delivery of electricity through a power grid, namely \emph{power flow} \cite{giannakis2013monitoring}, directly connects electricity consumption and generation as well as the resultant carbon emissions.
+Additionally, electric power flow is not arbitrary but follows certain physics laws (known as {power flow equations or Kirchhoff's laws} \cite{grainger1999power}) and network constraints (such as transmission capacity limits and voltage constraints).
+Hence, it is important to align carbon accounting with the physical power system operation and underlying power flow, while the alignment can be adaptive to various use cases and different timescales.